x-zb/pedb/README.md

 ## Experiments on LAMA

-The scripts to evaluate the gender-debiased models on the four LAMA datasts are in `scripts/evaluate_lama`.
+The bash commands to evaluate the gender-debiased models on the four LAMA datasts are in `scripts/evaluate_lama.sh`.

 ## Experiments on WinoBias